dfratte/carlo/README.md

 <code>curl http://localhost:8000</code>

-You should see some information being logged into the first terminal, and in the client terminal you'll se the carbon-aware response from the optimally selected server:
+You should see some information being logged into the first terminal (intermediate steps of the algorithm while choosing the best alternative), and in the client terminal you'll se the carbon-aware response from the optimally selected server:

 <code>Hello from [::]:3333!
 This is a carbon-aware server response</code>